 The roadmap has been developed as part of the Mining with Nature project and was launched in connection with Svemin’s Autumn Meeting, Tuesday 17 November.
-An in-depth seminar on Mining with Nature will be held on January 13, 2021.

 Increased consideration towards biodiversity needs to be profitable.
 Not only for nature but also for business.
 Svemin, as the first trade organization in Sweden, currently is developing a roadmap for how to get there.

 Svemin’s new project Mining with Nature is intended to create a common picture describing the issues related to biodiversity that are of relevance to the mining industry – both globally and in Sweden.
 The goal is to make it easier for the industry and the individual companies to understand risks and opportunities with biodiversity and to set goals.

 – The mining industry in Sweden has the ambition to be a pioneer and driving force for sustainable mining, and it is time to take the next step.
 We want to go beyond becoming fossil free and take even greater responsibility and this includes biodiversity, says Maria Sunér Fleming, CEO of the mining industry’s trade organization Svemin and initiator of this project.